movementlabsxyz/MIP/MIP/mip-61/README.md

 !!! .
 Setting the source_block.status as processed and storing that information in a file, or similar, could help with bootstrapping the relayer in the future.

-#### Optimizations to consider errors in the above procedure
+#### Consider errors in the above procedure
-This step is optional but should be considered.

-Introduce a status `transfer_init` to differentiate a state between nonce creation locally and sending successfully a `complete_transfer` transaction to the target chain.
+We MUST introduce a status `transfer_init` to differentiate a state between nonce creation locally and sending successfully a `complete_transfer` transaction to the target chain.

 ![init_optimization](init_optimization.png)

 #### Calculation of Completed Source Block Height

 In this section the process is defined to calculate the completed part of the source chain `completed_block_height` and `completed_nonce_height`.

 ![complete_block_height](complete_block_height.png)